 Best places to stay in Scala:FIND BEST HOTELS IN SCALA

 13. Cetara, where to stay in Amalfi for seafood lovers

-Tuna, in particular, is especially good here.
+Tuna and anchovies, in particular, is especially good here.
 Cetara is home to an entire fleet of tuna fishermen, one of the most important fishing fleets in Italy.

 In fact, the vital fishing industry here means that Cetara is much less reliant on the tourism trade than other Amalfi Coast towns, allowing it to retain its local charm and authenticity.
 If you are looking for a town that is entirely unblemished by pandering to tourists, you can’t beat Cetara.

 Complementing the wonderful seafood available, you must try the local delicacy, Colatura di Alici.
 A delicious anchovy sauce believed to date back to Roman times, Colatura di Alici was created in Cetara but can now be purchased across the world.
 Of course, you will never have it fresher or more authentic than this, so don’t miss the opportunity to try it whilst you’re here.